fastmachinelearning/hls4ml-tutorial/README.md

 ### Xilinx Vivado HLS

 Make sure you have the [Xilinx Vivado Design Suite](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools.html) on your working machine.
-The path on the Columbia servers is `/opt/xilinx/Vivado/2019.2/bin`.
+The path on the Columbia servers is `/opt/xilinx/Vivado/2019.1/bin`.

 Versions in the range *2018.2* and *2019.1* have been succesfully tested.
 If you have more questions, please ask the instructors.

 ### Jupyter Notebook Setup

-When you clone this repository, please remember to specify the **course branch**.
+When you clone this repository, please remember to specify the **course branch** `csee-e6868-spring2022`.
 ```
 git clone --recursive -b csee-e6868-spring2022 https://github.com/fastmachinelearning/hls4ml-tutorial.git
 ```